Python-GIS-book/site/source/part2/chapter-06/md/08-overlay-analysis-with-vector-data.md

                                     title="Intersection")
 ```

+_**Figure 6.52**.
+Result after conducting vector overlay operation by intersecting the two layers._

 As we can see, the `"intersection"` overlay operation keeps the postal code areas that intersect with the circle and keeps all those geometries in the result.
 Important thing to notice is that with `overlay()` the intersecting GeoDataFrame (`station_buffer`) will also modify the input geometries by cutting them in the border areas where they cross.
 This is one of the key differences between `.overlay()` and `sjoin()` methods as `sjoin()` will not modify the input geometries.
 As mentioned earlier, attribute data from both GeoDataFrames are kept from the features that are part of the result.

-In the following, we will show one-by-one, how different overlay operations (i.e. union, difference, symmetric difference, identity) influence the results:
+In the following, we will show one-by-one, how different overlay operations (i.e. union, difference, symmetric difference, identity) influence the results.

+## Union

+In a similar manner as with intersection, we can conduct overlay operation using `"union"` as below:

 ```python editable=true slideshow={"slide_type": ""}
 # Union